Wherever you are, help is at hand

 OEN Venture Catalyst Network

-Based on proven national best practices, OEN’s Venture Catalyst model places a seasoned entrepreneur/investor in each region who has the experience of starting and growing companies and understands the investment options facing new companies.
-They are part coach, part connector, part strategist, and always an advocate: assessing the region’s entrepreneurial landscape and working to build the necessary infrastructure by leveraging existing and actively pursuing new resources.
+Based on proven national best practices, OEN partnered with regional economic organizations to create a statewide Venture Catalyst (VC) initiative that places a seasoned entrepreneur/investor in a region with proven experience of starting and growing companies.
+They are part coach, part connector, part strategist, and always an advocate — assessing the region’s entrepreneurial landscape and working to build the necessary resources to help high growth companies succeed.

-The initiative was expanded to Southern Oregon, South Willamette Valley and the Central Coast which are supported by a combination of local partners and OEN.
+From 2013-2016, the initiative was expanded to Southern Oregon, South Willamette Valley, and the Central Coast and supported by a combination of OEN, local partners, and foundations.

-Because of the model’s success there is now a statewide proposal championed by OEN and the Oregon Community Foundation (OCF) to further expand to Eastern Oregon, Mid Valley, the Portland Metro region, and Southern Oregon (currently only in Jackson County)–creating a true statewide entrepreneurial network.
+Because of the model’s success, there is now a statewide proposal championed by OEN and the Oregon Community Foundation (OCF) to further expand to other parts of Oregon–creating a true statewide entrepreneurial network.

 The results to date have shown VC’s can strengthen the impact of entrepreneurs at three levels: